Analyticsphere/ccc-omop-file-processor/README.md

 ### Vocabulary Harmonization Process

-The vocabulary harmonization process is divided into **7 discrete steps** that must be executed in order.
+The vocabulary harmonization process is divided into **8 discrete steps** that must be executed in order.
 Each step is a synchronous operation called via the `/harmonize_vocab` endpoint with a specific `step` parameter.

 Airflow is responsible for calling each step in sequence.

-**The 7 harmonization steps (in order):**
+**The 8 harmonization steps (in order):**

 1. **Map source concepts to updated target codes** - Updates source concept mappings to new vocabulary targets
 2. **Remap non-standard targets to new standard targets** - Ensures non-standard concepts map to standard equivalents
 3. **Replace non-standard targets with new standard targets** - Replaces deprecated target concepts
 4. **Check for latest domain and update if needed** - Verifies and updates concept domains
 5. **OMOP to OMOP ETL** - Performs domain-based ETL when concepts change tables
-6. **Consolidate ETL files** - Merges all ETL outputs per table
+6. **Consolidate ETL files** - Merges all ETL outputs per table per site
+7. **Discover tables for deduplication** - Identifies all tables that need primary key deduplication (executed per site, returns list for parallel processing)
-7. **Deduplicate primary keys in ETL files** - Removes duplicate keys in surrogate key tables
+8. **Deduplicate single table** - Removes duplicate keys in a single surrogate key table (executed in parallel per table)

 ---